Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 • Infection with H. pylori bacteria

-• Frequent use of NSAIDs (e.g., ibuprofen, aspirin)
+• NSAIDs (e.g. ibuprofen, aspirin) often

 • Excess stomach acid production